 If Teide National Park is your sort of thing, then you’ll also love Tenerife’s Masca Valley, where you really get to see nature at its best.
 Enjoy excellent walks surrounded by a remarkable backdrop in this stunning, mountainous area around the village of Masca.

 If you prefer action-packed fun and making a splash whilst cooling off from the warm, Tenerife sun, the island offers a great choice of theme parks that the whole family will love.
 Siam Park is a Thai themed water park which has already established itself as one of the best in the world.
 You can choose to lay back and relax on the lazy river or get a fast-paced adrenaline hit on any one of the other 28 rides the park has to offer.

-And then, of course, there is the fantastic Loro Parque – an exotic paradise home to hundreds of tropical and endangered species.
-The key attractions at the park are the hundreds of beautifully coloured parrots as well as the incredible shows put on by the dolphins and orcas.
+And then, of course, there is the fantastic Loro Parque; an exotic paradise home to hundreds of tropical and endangered species, the key attractions at the park are the hundreds of beautifully coloured parrots.
 For anybody visiting Tenerife, it is an experience not to be missed.

 Lanzarote is perfect for getting out and exploring as the island is small enough to hire a car and see it all for yourself.

 A place that should be at the top of your list of things to see around the island is Timanfaya National Park, where you’ll feel like you’ve been transported to planet Mars.
 This vast and volcanic landscape has been the setting for many films, including scenes from Star Wars.

 Head over to the east of the island and you will find the mysterious Cueva de los Verdes.
 These underground caves were rumoured to be where locals would escape to in order to escape thieving pirates.
 The caves are well worth a visit and will play tricks on the minds of visitors with their magical optical illusion.